rohbot/wenet/README.md

 ## Sending/Receiving Images
 ### TX Side
 * The LDPC encoder library needs ldpc_enc.c compiled to a shared library.
 Run: `gcc -fPIC -shared -o ldpc_enc.so ldpc_enc.c` to do this.
-* Run either `python tx_picam.py` (might need sudo to access camera & SPI) or `python tx_test_images.py` on the transmitter Raspberry Pi.
-There's also a start_tx.sh bash script which also sets up a RFM22B.
+* Run either `python WenetPiCam.py (might need sudo to access camera & SPI) or `python tx_test_images.py` on the transmitter Raspberry Pi.
+There's also a start_tx.sh bash script which also sets up a RFM22B or RFM98W.
 I run this bash script from /etc/rc.local so it starts on boot.

 #### IMPORTANT NOTES
-* While the transit code requests an output baud rate of 115200 baud from the RPi's UART, the acheived baud rate (due to clock divisors) is actually 115386.843 baud (measured using a frequency counter).
+* While the transit code requests an output baud rate of 115200 baud from the RPi's UART, the acheived baud rate (due to clock divisors) on a RPi A+ is actually 115386.843 baud (measured using a frequency counter).
 All of the resampling within the receive chain had to be adjusted accordingly, which means CPU-intensive fractional decimators.
+ * Baud rates on other RPi models may be different - best to measure and check!
 * Apparently the newer Raspberry Pi's (or possibly just a newer version of Raspbian) use the alternate UART hardware by default, which has a smaller transmit buffer.
 This may result in gaps between bytes, which will likely throw the rx timing estimation off.

 ### RX Side